tripleeights888/Rondo2026/README.md

 - Pure HTML, CSS, and JavaScript.
 No build step required to run, no dependencies, no backend.
 - Data is stored in the browser's `localStorage`.
 - Offline support and automatic updates are handled by the service worker, whose cache version is stamped fresh on each build so updates always propagate.
+- The current version is shown in small text at the bottom of the app, so you can confirm which build you are running after an update.